Best things to do in spring with kids

 Coney Island is most well-known for being home to some top-notch amusement parks, but there's plenty more family-friendly entertainment to be found near the expansive boardwalk.
 In addition to squeal-inducing carnival rides, kids can also enjoy a day sprawled on one of our favorite NYC beaches, chow down on Nathan's Famous hotdogs and even catch a baseball game.
 With so much to do, we think Coney Island deserves a few summer day trips with the whole gang in tow.

 The perfect way to explore NYC parks is to do so on bike.
-Grab the whole family and take a stroll down one of your local park’s bike trails—you’ll be sure to get in a little family time and workout—plus you’ll take in great scenes of the city while do so.
+Grab the whole family and take a stroll down one of your local park’s bike trails—you’ll be sure to get in a little family time and workout—plus you’ll take in scenes of the city.
 Don’t forget the helmets!

 As much as we love Central Park and the Museum of Natural History, we can’t limit ourselves.
 NYC’s five boroughs have a lot for us to explore as a family–from museums, parks and so much more.
 Walk off the beaten path and explore these underrated attractions in NYC—you and the kids will be glad you did.